Volunteering roles with Age UK Southampton

 "I visited the charity to ask about clubs I could join as I was new to the area.
 To get to know more people I became a volunteer and have helped support the Information & Advice office for over 7 years and absolutely love it."

-Age UK Southampton is focussing on being a volunteer led organisation.
-Our strength is our volunteers and we want to make your experience of volunteering a rewarding one.
-We simply couldn’t manage to deliver all of our services without the contribution of our wonderful volunteers who dedicate their time and effort to make life better for older people in Southampton.
+Age UK Southampton's strength is our volunteers, and we want to make your experience of volunteering a rewarding one.
+We simply couldn’t manage to deliver our services without the contribution of our wonderful volunteers who dedicate their time and effort to make life better for older people in Southampton.

 If you are interested in volunteering please get in touch.
-Our volunteers gain a real sense of achievement knowing that they are helping some older people to retain their independence and remain in their own homes and helping to reduce feelings of isolation, exclusion and loneliness in their communities.
+Our volunteers gain a real sense of achievement knowing that they are making a difference to the lives of others.

-All our roles are within these core times: Monday to Friday 9:00am to 5:00 pm with the exception of Fundraising roles which can include weekend and evening working.
-All volunteers are given appropriate training and have the support and guidance of managers and colleagues.
+All our roles are within these core times: Monday to Friday 9:00am to 5:00 pm All volunteers are given appropriate training and have the support and guidance of managers and colleagues.
 There is insurance cover in place for our volunteers and reasonable out-of-pocket expenses can be claimed.

 We are committed to the safety of our staff and service users, and are aware that many of the people we serve are potentially vulnerable.
 For some volunteering roles it may be necessary for an application to be made for disclosure of any information held on police records by the DBS (Disclosure and Barring Service).